a2z-ice/spring-cloud-with-kubernetes/linux/SELinux.md

 ls -ltrdZ /webdata
 # No reflection will be found because the previously added security context policy is for file not folder

-# Location of selinux policy file
+# Location of selinux policy file.
+Go to the location and do ll to list the all file context policies
+/etc/selinux/targeted/contexts/files
+ll

 ```